 We hope you enjoy reading our prospectus and invite you to come and see what we have to offer.
 You can be assured of a warm welcome.

-Rebecca Ronan Head of Sixth Form a George Stephenson High School lan Wilkinson Headteacher at George Stephensor High School
+Rebecca Ronan Head of Sixth Form at George Stephenson High School

-Ian Williams Head of Sixth Form at Longbenton High School
+Abby Potts Head of Sixth Form at Longbenton High School

 Kelly Holbrook Headteacher at Longbenton High School